Aleksa Dimitrijević: Early career

 He has been involved in sports programs since the age of four.
-Gymnastics, judo, swimming and football.
+Judo, swimming and football.
 He started training basketball at the age of ten.

 Professional career

 On 30 May 2024, Dimitrijević made his professional debut for Partizan in a KLS match against Mega.
 Dimitrijević scored eight points.

 During the 2024–25 season, Partizan managed to lift the record eighth ABA League championship, and the Serbian League championship, the first one after 11 seasons.

 National team career

 He is a member of Serbian U18/19 National Team 2024.